Aru va`en: A Keeping of the Troth

 “Aru va’en.”

-The eldest walked among us slowly.
+The eldest Gravane walked among those gathered.

-Listening for the Troth.
+Listening for the calling.

-She paused before a young wolf whose shoulders were thick with strength.
+She paused before a wolf whose shoulders were thick with strength.
 He lifted his head too quickly.
 His eyes were bright.
 He wanted to be called.

 The Gravane passed him by.

-Then she came to Harrow, whose left ear had been torn away by a boar.
+The Gravane came to Harrow, whose left ear had been torn away by a boar.

 Harrow did not lift his head.